-One of Simplicity Marine Drives special and unique design features is the ability to fit any transom from 0-16 degree and retrofit to existing sterndrives.
+Because Simplicity Marine Drives are simi-custom it allows us the ability to fit any transom from 0-16 degree and retrofit to existing sterndrives.
 The SMD drive will cover the old hole left by most brands of sterndrives, eliminating costly modifications.

-Our innovative drive housing does many things, it supports the rudder, shaft tube and exhaust system, it also provides on the under side a unique wedge that directs the reversing water flow down and under the hull thus giving excellent reverse thrust and control.
+Our drive housing does many things, the top is a swim platform, the under side provides a unique wedge that directs the reversing water flow down and under the hull thus giving excellent reverse thrust and control, it also supports the rudder, shaft strut.
+Inside you find the exhaust system and steering cylinder.

-Clean Water Flow To The Propeller
+Clean Water Flow to the Propeller

 The less disturbed the flow of water to the propeller, the better the surface piercing propeller will perform.
-It is important to ensure that there are no through-hull fittings such as engine cooling intakes, transducers, keels, skegs or planing stakes directly ahead of the propeller.
-There must be a minimum of 6 feet of smooth hull ahead of each propeller.
+It is important to ensure that there are no through-hull fittings such as engine cooling intakes, transducers, keels and skegs directly ahead of the propeller.
+There should be a minimum of 4 feet of smooth hull in front of each propeller.
 Trim tabs and transom mounted transducers or water pickups must not be installed directly ahead of the propeller.
 If needed, these should be mounted to the sides, out of the water flow to the propeller.